kiva-mccr/Inverse-Laplace-Calculator/README.md

-# Read Me
+# Linear Circuits Calculator

-This is a generalized purpose linear circuits calculator currently supporting the below functionality:
+This is a generalized purpose linear circuits (II) calculator currently supporting the below functionality:
 - Inverse Laplace
 - Two Port Parameter Conversion
 - System of Equations **(In-Progress)**
 - Filter Grapher

+To open the calculator navigate to the python file within the repository and click the "Open Collab" button to open an online enviroment.